strosu/learning-notes/notes/Building blocks.md

     - O(log(n)) for insertion, deletion of a random element (need to find it, and update up to log(N) other lists upwards, e.g. if we update the middle)
     - the elements are stored in order by design, so getting range of M elements starting from a particular one is O(log(N) + M)
         - we find the element in O(log(N)) and then iterate for another M elements on the lowest level of the list

-### ElasticSearch

-Properties:

-- allows searching on documents persisted inside it
-- data is sent in JSON format
-- can do point(?) queries via GET
-- can do range queries via the Search endpoint
-    - returns the documents that match the query; can return just a subset of fields if specified in the query

-020 580 8898